AI, Jobs, and the Automation Trap: Where Is HCI?: Any Alternatives Fostering Augmentation?

-\textbf{Education.} Recent studies presented at ACM CHI have showcased innovative educational tools that leverage AI for personalized learning.
+Recent studies presented at ACM CHI have showcased innovative educational tools that leverage AI for personalized learning.
+Although education is not a work setting per se, it plays a foundational role in preparing individuals for a labor market increasingly shaped by AI.
 Adaptive learning platforms, for example, dynamically adjust content to meet individual student needs that significantly improve engagement and learning outcomes.
 For example, Cheng et al.~\cite{cheng2024scientific} demonstrated the potential of augmented reality (AR) and AI-driven systems to create immersive and culturally relevant learning experiences.
 Narrative-driven AR applications, coupled with LLMs, could enhance both cognitive and emotional development in children by fostering deep engagement with educational content.
 Similarly, GPT Coach leverages LLMs to provide tailored tutoring experiences~\cite{jorke2024supporting}.
 By incorporating motivational interviewing techniques and leveraging data from wearables, GPT Coach exemplifies how HCAI principles can create personalized and supportive learning environments.
 Further, GPTeach~\cite{markel2023gpteach} introduced a novel approach to teacher training by utilizing LLM-powered simulated students to create scalable and low-risk environments for novice educators.
 Through interactive teaching scenarios, GPTeach enables teachers to refine their instructional strategies, offering immediate feedback and fostering reflective practice.
 Such tools exemplify the transformative potential of HCAI in education.
 By personalizing interactions and fostering agency, they empower students and educators alike to achieve deeper learning outcomes and cultivate skills tailored to their individual needs and aspirations.
 The integration of AR, narrative-based pedagogy, and LLM-driven systems provides a robust pathway for augmenting human capabilities, shifting the focus from replacing educators to augmenting them.